 (List all agreed upon responsibilities of the school and the partner in this section.)

-The undersigned agree to administer seasonal influenza vaccine in accordance with Federal CDC guidelines.
+The undersigned agree to administer seasonal influenza vaccine and/or other vaccines in accordance with Federal CDC guidelines.
 This agreement is between the school system and the healthcare provider/partner.

 Signature of Partner Representative

 School Superintendent